 The results presented here will be greatly extended by numerous upcoming surveys.
-First, the Gaia mission will provide kinematic measurements to approximately the same faint limit as in our data, but covering the whole sky (Perryman et al. 2001; Wilkinson et al. 2005) and with much smaller systematic errors.
-Second, several large-scale, deep optical surveys, including the Dark Energy Survey (Flaugher 2008), Pan-STARRS (Kaiser et al. 2002), and the Large Synoptic Survey Telescope (Ivezić et al. 2008), will extend the faint limit of this and the Gaia sample by 4-6 mag.
+First, the Gaia mission will provide kinematic measurements to approximately the same faint limit as in our data, but covering the entire sky (Perryman et al. 2001; Wilkinson et al. 2005) and with substantially smaller systematic errors.
+Second, several large-scale, deep optical surveys, including the Dark Energy Survey (Flaugher 2008), Pan-STARRS (Kaiser et al. 2002), and the Large Synoptic Survey Telescope (Ivezić et al. 2008), will extend the faint limit of this and the Gaia sample by 4 - 6 mag.
 For example, LSST will obtain proper motion measurements of comparable accuracy to those of Gaia at their faint limit, and smoothly extend the error vs. magnitude curve deeper by 5 mag (for details see Eyer et al., in preparation).
-With its u-band data, LSST will enable studies of metallicity and kinematics using the same stars out to a distance of $\sim 100$ kpc ( $\sim 200$ million F/G main sequence stars brighter than g=23.5, for discussion see I08).
-For comparison, one of the best measurements of the outer halo radial velocity dispersion to date is based on only 241 objects (Battaglia et al. 2005).
+With its u-band data, LSST will enable studies of metallicity and kinematics using the same stars out to a distance of ~ 100 kpc (~ 200 million F/G main sequence stars brighter than g = 23.5, for a discussion see I08).
+By comparison, the best measurements of the outer-halo radial velocity dispersion to date are based on from several hundred (Battaglia et al. 2005) to several thousand (Xue et al. 2008) objects.
 These upcoming studies are thus certain to provide valuable new information about the formation and evolution of our Galaxy.